myConsciousness/myConsciousness/README.md

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-24T01:03:58.388Z
 >
 > there's not much of a cat factor in this social media tbh 👀

 ---

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-24T00:47:09.948Z
->
-> This is our recommendation

----

-> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-24T00:34:43.308Z
->
-> Apple gets its crown back.
-But the iPhone is the enemy of the iPhone, so Apple shareholders are very skeptical because they see no vision of a device from Apple that will be the next iPhone

-www.gizchina.com/2024/01/22/a...

----
 <!-- MY-BSKY_TIMELINE:END -->